TOP 10 EXPERT TIPS FOR BUYING A PRE-OWNED UTV TO MAXIMIZE YOUR INVESTMENT!

-As the UTV market expands, there are a lot of enthusiasts purchasing new machines and putting their old ones on the market.
+As the side-by-side market expands, there are a lot of enthusiasts purchasing new machines and putting their old ones on the market.
 Those used machines can be where a smart buyer stakes their claim on a handsome deal for a (new to them) UTV.
-With sites like Craigslist and atvtrader, there are many options to view the available herd of UTVs, and begin the process of narrowing down the quality values and weeding out the not-so-promising SxSs.
-Research is key when it comes to finding the right machine at the right price, however that’s only the first step to picking up your new toy.
-The important parts comes with the inspection when you get to see the machine!
+With sites like Craigslist and ATVtrader, there are many options to view the available herd of UTVs and begin the process of narrowing down the quality values and weeding out the not-so-promising SxSs.
+Research is key when it comes to finding the right machine at the right price, however, that’s only the first step to picking up your new toy.
+The important parts come with the inspection when you get to see the machine!
 So we have a guide to help you pick up your new ride after a proper go-over of the machine.

 We like to start our inspection with what we call the 7 Ss.

 Starting: When you turn the key on and crank the engine over, it should burst immediately to life.
 If it takes its time starting, doesn’t start at all or the battery is completely dead, you should start to worry.